 6-Way File-System Comparison On The Linux 4.1 Kernel

-All the benchmarks happened from the usual Core i7 5960X Haswell-E system.
-For those wondering how EXT4 / Btrfs / XFS over time, there are Fedora and Ubuntu systems testing the latest mainline kernel code daily over on LinuxBenchmarking.com.
-Today's article was a special comparison in the Phoronix lab using the open-source Phoronix Test Suite automated benchmarking software.
+What file-system are you using on your Linux system(s)?
+Share with us your thoughts in the forums.
+Once again, for those wondering how EXT4 / Btrfs / XFS over time, there are Fedora and Ubuntu systems testing the latest mainline kernel code daily over on LinuxBenchmarking.com.